appbaseio/reactive-manual/docs/v1.0.0/components/RangeSlider.md

 </div>
 ```

 * RangeSlider component's class name is `rbc-rangeslider`.
-Additionally, depending on the presence / absence of the `title` prop, a `rbc-title-active` or `rbc-title-inactive` class is respectively applied.
+  * Additionally, depending on the presence / absence of the `title` prop, a `rbc-title-active` or `rbc-title-inactive` class is applied.
+  * Depending on the presence / absence of the `showHistogram` prop, a `rbc-histogram-active` or `rbc-histogram-inactive` class is applied.
+  * Depending on the presence / absence of the `rangeLabels` prop, a `rbc-labels-active` or `rbc-labels-inactive` class is applied.
 * the title element has a class name of `rbc-title`.
 * the histogram is encapsulated inside a `rbc-bar-container` class with each element having class name of `rbc-bar-item`.
 * the slider is encapsulated inside a `rbc-rangeslider-container` class.